 Tunisian crochet combines the best of knitting and crochet – it’s got a hook like crochet, but it also keeps several stitches on the hook, like knitting.
 To make room for all those stitches, most Tunisian crochet is done with a special, long hook or a small hook on a cable.

 The key difference with Tunisian crochet is that one row is made up of two parts: a ‘forward pass’ (where you pick up the stitches onto the hook) and a ‘reverse pass’ (where you work them off the hook again).
 This means there’s usually no need to turn your work – keep the right side facing you.
 Tunisian crochet patterns usually write the two passes as one row, but they can be written in different ways, so always check before you start.

-Rows of traditional Tunisian crochet have a woven look on the right side and a wavy-looking wrong side.
+Rows of traditional Tunisian crochet stitches have a woven look on the right side and a wavy-looking wrong side.
 The fabric is quite dense, which makes it great for warm garments and blankets.

-Once you know the basics of how to Tunisian Crochet, you can work all sorts of different Tunisian stitches and achieve a variety of colour effects.
+Once you know the basics of how to Tunisian Crochet, you can work all sorts of different Tunisian crochet stitches and achieve a variety of colour effects.
 Stripes are the simplest, but there are many more possibilities.